Nag112/todoey/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Todo application built using FLutter SDK, Provider package is used to manage state and Hive database is used to store the persistent data locally .

 A few resources to get you started if this is your first Flutter project: